kkalouli/XplaiNLI/README.md

 project, as detailed above. ***

 # Contact
-For troubleshooting, comments, ideas and discussions, please contact aikaterini-lida.kalouli(at)uni-konstanz.de or rita.sevastjanova(at)uni-konstanz.de
+For troubleshooting, comments, ideas and discussions, please contact kalouli(at)cis.lmu.de or rita.sevastjanova(at)uni-konstanz.de